Project type: Bridge Project

 Downtime of equipment is costly and a source of safety, security and legal issues.
 Today, organisations adopt a conservative schedule of preventive maintenance independent of the condition of equipment.
 This results in unnecessary service costs and occasional interruptions of production due to unexpected failures.
-Therefore, it is imperative in many domains to transition from regular maintenance to predictive maintenance.
-A recent report An AI nation: Harnessing the opportunity of artificial intelligence in Denmark estimates that enabling predictive maintenance via AI has a 14-19 billion potential for the Danish private sector.

 The research aim of the project is methods and tools that enable industry to develop new solutions with accurate AI-based maintenance predictions on edge-based software platforms.